Jean Segura Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.53).

-- Tigers pitchers combine to surrender 124 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The Tigers will send Olson (1-4) to the mound for his eighth start of the season.
-He is 1-4 with a 4.53 ERA and 45 strikeouts through 43 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.